gnaudio/jabra-linux-samples/BT-linkquality-and-battery/README.md

 ```
 sudo udevadm control --reload
 ```
-Reattach your Jabra device it order to get new permissions assigned.
+Reattach your Jabra device in order to get new permissions assigned.

 Now re-launch VS Code, select the .cpp file and it should compile and debug correctly.